XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 | `OracleDocumentID` | :heavy_check_mark: | `string` | `UINT32` |

 - `TransacitonType` indicates a new transaction type `OracleDelete`.
 The integer value is TBD.
 - `Account` is the account that has the Oracle update and delete privileges.
+This field corresponds to the `Owner` field on the `PriceOracle` ledger object.
 - `OracleDocumentID` is a unique identifier of the Price Oracle for the given Account.

 **OracleDelete** transaction deletes the `Oracle` object from the ledger.